yanhui-ma-dev/olist-ecommerce-snowflake-dbt/README.md

 ### 2. Strengthen Regional Supply
 Reduce the marketplace’s dependence on long-distance fulfillment by:
-* Establishing regional fulfillment hubs in high-demand Northeast corridors
+* Evaluate regional fulfillment hubs or localized seller recruitment in high-demand Northeast corridors
 * Recruiting more sellers closer to regional demand
 * Improving supply density in underserved states